Faith holding Liv and Peyton

 Vision

 One Living Sanctuary serves as a center for like-minded people to work together to engage in social action, animal justice, outreach, and restoration.
-The Sanctuary provides compassionate animal rescue, housing, veterinarian care as needed, and rehabilitation and release of wildlife, when appropriate.
+The Sanctuary provides compassionate animal rescue, housing, veterinary care as needed, and rehabilitation and release of wildlife, when appropriate.

 Animal-People